reference·5 min read

 Informational only — not legal advice.

-Section 122 is the replacement duty program that CBP began collecting one minute after ending IEEPA collection.
-It uses a different statute, a different Chapter 99 family, and is being challenged in its own litigation.
+Section 122 was the replacement duty program that CBP began collecting one minute after ending IEEPA collection.
+It uses a different statute, a different Chapter 99 family, and a separate litigation posture.
 Treating it as "IEEPA under a new name" is a common mistake that leads to wrong refund assumptions.

 Background on Section 122